Website last updated at

 All the training lectures (in pdf

-format) are available at LEARN and/or by email.
+format) are available by email.

 Lab report format

-- Five pages maximum (single
+- Five pages maximum (single line

-page number and header can be outside border).
+number and header can be outside border).
 The report should have

 five sections: Introduction, Objective/Scope, Data and Data Analysis,

 Discussion, Conclusion.
-If there are too many graphs and tables, they
+If there are too many graphs and tables,

-pages and should be numbered/referenced appropriately.
-Lab reports are
+additional pages and should be numbered/referenced appropriately.

 Lab report DUE dates -